-How do I know if I have a vitreous or a retinal detachment?
+How do I know if I have a vitreous or retinal detachment?

-Flashes of light and floaters are sign of a retinal detachment.
-A sensation that a dark curtain or window shade is being pulled across the eye is another sign.
-If a dark area in the vision is noticed or the appearance of new flashes or floaters is noticed, a prompt retinal exam is important.
+Both of the symptoms of vitreous detachment, flashes of light and floaters, may also be seen with retinal detachment.
+However, one other symptoms of retinal detachment is never seen with vitreous detachment only.
+That is the sensation that a dark curtain or windowshade is being pulled across the eye.
+If a dark area in vision or the appearance of new flashes or floaters are noticed, a prompt retinal examination is important.